purpleidea/flabbergast/flabbergast-manual.md

 In practise, this created more problems than it solved.
 First, debugging the evaluated expressions was difficult since they were opaque, and this only became more difficult as the names were more arbitrary.
 In this particular case, the fricassée solution proposed above would work (and indeed it would in most situations).
 As the item is operating on the string instead of the syntax tree, devious things can be done, for example, `name : "foo + 0.5"`, which might make `name` unusable in other contexts, or have unforeseen consequences.

-Moreover, there is precious little reason not to simply set the attribute in the correct tuple.
+Moreover, there is precious little reason not to simply set the attribute in the correct frame.
 That is much clearer.

 With sufficient demonstration of utility, a reasonable plan would be to include a reflected contextual lookup operator.
 Imagine something to the effect of `Lookup Using [$a, $b, $c] In x` as the equivalent of `Lookup a.b.c In x`.
 This will be a difficult sales pitch.